permguard/permguard/site/content/docs/coding-language/naming-conventions.md

 The `UUR` is a unique identifier used to specify resources within policies and enforcement points.
 The format includes five placeholders as follows:

+- `{partition}`: The partition represents a deployment instance.
+It should be left blank for now, but it is reserved for future use.
 - `{account}`: The account associated with the resource.
 This field can be left blank, in which case it will default to the current account.
 - `{tenant}`: The tenant within which the resource resides.
 - `{domain}`: The domain or functional area of the resource.